How long has YouthWorks existed?

 How much will I get paid?

-The stipend for new full-summer Site Coordinators is $2,750; Site Directors have a higher starting stipend.
-The stipend for new Family Site Coordinators is $2,000; Site Directors have a higher starting stipend.
+The stipend for new full-summer Site Coordinators is $2,750; Site Directors and Construction Management Coordinators have a higher starting stipend.
+The stipend for new Family Site Coordinators is $2,000; again, family Site Directors have a higher starting stipend.
 Returning staff receive a pay increase from their last YouthWorks summer.
 In addition to your stipend, YouthWorks provides lodging, meals and transportation (with the exception of travel to your training location at the beginning of summer and travel home from that location at the end of the summer, as well as any meals eaten off site).
 Because of limited summer expenses, summer staff have found that they can make a comparable summer wage to that of a mainstream summer job.

 Do I need to be CPR or First Aid certified?